Maverick0351a/neuralcache/MULTITENANCY.md

 ```

 If omitted, the `default` namespace is used.
 A per-namespace `Reranker` instance
 is created on first use and retained in-memory for subsequent requests.
+Optional
+LRU eviction and namespaced persistence can now constrain memory growth and
+provide file-level state isolation.

 | Aspect              | Isolated Per Namespace | Notes |
 |---------------------|------------------------|-------|